csound/manual/docs/opcodes/vosim.md

 _ifn_ - a sound table, normally containing half a period of a sinewave, squared (see notes below).

 _iskip_ - (optional) Skip initialization, for tied notes.

+_icorrect_ - (optional, default=0) For power-of-two tables, zero preserves the legacy pulse timing and amplitude behavior.
+Set to 1 to use the corrected behavior: the first pulse starts at _kForm_, amplitude changes take effect at each new pulse, and a negative _kPulseFactor_ reverses direction between pulses.
+Non-power-of-two tables always use the corrected behavior, regardless of this setting.

 ### Performance